 Presence of genetically modified rapeseed in the environment

-Due to a moratorium, Switzerland has banned the release of genetically modified organisms (GMOs) into the environment for other than scientific purposes.
-However, some agricultural exporting countries such as the U.S. and Canada are now cultivating them on a large scale.
+In Switzerland there is a moratorium banning the release of genetically modified organisms (GMOs) into the environment for other than scientific purposes.
+However, agricultural exporting countries such as the US and Canada are already cultivating GMOs on a large scale.
 As a result, genetically modified plants can end up contaminating goods that are imported into Switzerland and eventually enter the environment.
-This risk must be curbed as much as possible to prevent the contamination of conventional agricultural crops and any damage to biodiversity.
+This risk must be contained as far as possible in order to prevent the contamination of conventional agricultural crops and any damage to biodiversity.

-Environmental monitoring results show that the percentage of plants that test positively is low (less than 2% on average), although the possibility that genetically modified rapeseed plants could accidentally end up in the environment cannot be entirely ruled out.
-The high value for 2017 (cf. graph "Hotspots") can be explained by the fact that several samples were collected during that year from an unknown site at which genetically modified rapeseed is frequently found.
+Environmental monitoring results show that the percentage of plants that test positively is low, although the possibility that genetically modified rapeseed plants could accidentally end up in the environment cannot be entirely ruled out.
+The high value for 2017 (cf. graph 'Hotspots') can be explained by the fact that several samples were collected during that year from an unknown site at which genetically modified rapeseed is frequently found.
 One major reason for the presence of genetically modified organisms in the environment is that contaminated agricultural products are imported from countries where genetically modified plants are grown.
-Consequently, the presence of genetically modified plants in Switzerland cannot be prevented entirely.
-Hence, the cantons continuously apply control measures against genetically modified plants wherever positive test results are found and, in doing so, continue to ensure that no new and lasting populations of plants can be created by genetically modified seeds present in the soil.
+The cantons apply control measures against genetically modified plants wherever positive test results are found and, in doing so, continue to ensure that no new and lasting populations of plants can be created by genetically modified seeds present in the soil.

 This indicator is not assessed.
-The data primarily depend on external factors such as the volume of GMO-contaminated products imported into Switzerland, the number of hotspots and type of hotspot.
+The data primarily depend on external factors such as GMO-contaminated agricultural products imported into Switzerland, the number of hotspots and type of hotspot.

 - Related indicators